 Pursuant to our charter, our board of directors is divided into three classes of directors.
 Directors of each class are chosen for three-year terms upon the expiration of their current terms with the term of office of only one of the three classes expiring each year.
 A classified board may render a change in control of us or removal of our incumbent management more difficult.
 We believe, however, that the longer time required to elect a majority of a classified board of directors helps to ensure the continuity and stability of our management and policies.
 Under our organizational documents, we must have at least the minimum number of directors required by the MGCL but not more than 15 directors.
 We currently have eight directors.
 A director may resign at any time.
 A director may be removed from office only for cause by the affirmative vote of stockholders entitled to cast not less than two-thirds of the votes entitled to be cast generally in the election of directors.
-A vacancy on the board of directors caused by the death, removal or resignation of a director or by an increase in the number of directors, within the limits described above, may be filled only by the vote of a majority of the remaining directors whether or not the voting directors constitute a quorum.
+A vacancy on the board of directors, within the limits described above, may be filled only by the vote of a majority of the remaining directors whether or not the voting directors constitute a quorum.